DiegoOTdC/DiegoOTdC/README.md

 <br/>
   Currently working on <a href="https://github.com/DiegoOTdC/Niles-Frontend">Niles "The Digital Manservant"</a>
 <br/>
-Also, checkout this <a href="https://github.com/codeMonkeyMasters/codeMonkeyMaster-frontend">group project</a> I worked on.
+Checkout this <a href="https://github.com/codeMonkeyMasters/codeMonkeyMaster-frontend">group project</a> I worked on.
 <br/>
 <br/>
 <ins>Also looking for a job!</ins>